sc-ventures/cloudbreak-documentation/docs/upgrade.md

     <pre>cbd start</pre>

-> Cloudbreak needs to download updated docker images for the new version, so this step may take a while.
+    Cloudbreak needs to download updated docker images for the new version, so this step may take a while.

 In addition, if you have any clusters running, you must update them using the folloing steps.

 ### Update Existing Clusters

->>>>TO-DO: Maybe the sentence below should say "Upgrading from version 1.4.0 **or newer** to the newest version"??
+[comment]: <> (TO-DO: Maybe the sentence below should say "Upgrading from version 1.4.0 **or newer** to the newest version"??)

 Upgrading from version 1.4.0 to the newest version does not require any manual modification from the users.